Summary

 ...in reviewing my STIP for the past year, I find I am net down 1.1% (i.e., principal decline > interest income).
 Therefore, cash would have been a preferred holding.
 Because I hold STIP in taxable account, I will pay Fed taxes on the ETF interest income.
 Therefore, my "real" return is not -1.1% but closer to -3% (after tax).

-Both VTIP and STIP emulate Bloomberg U.S. 0-5 Year Treasury Inflation Protected Securities Index and their average maturity (and duration) is ALWAYS close to 2.5.
+Both VTIP and STIP emulate Bloomberg U.S. 0-5 Year Treasury Inflation-Protected Securities Index and their average maturity (and duration) is ALWAYS close to 2.5.
 In reality, their duration is even higher: 2.6 for VTIP and 2.7 for STIP.
 It makes them sensitive to growing interest rates and explains what my reader has experienced in 2022.
 Federal taxes exacerbate the situation.
 Ultrashort individual TIPS seem a better choice than either VTIP or STIP for the next several months, as they have both higher YTM and lower duration.

 One of my readers asked me if there were better ETFs.
 The answer is yes - welcome to Invesco PureBeta 0-5 Yr US TIPS ETF (BATS:PBTP) with details available here.